 Although Adderall has been used for quite some time, the amount of prescriptions written for the drug has increased significantly.
-The drug’s benefits to people who have ADHD makes it a preferred choice.
+The drug’s benefits to people who have ADHD make it a preferred choice.
 According to the National Center for Biotechnology Information, ADHD became an official educational disability in 1991.
-This approval caused an extreme growth of the ADHD diagnosis, tripling in number.
+This approval caused a significant growth of the ADHD diagnosis, tripling in number.
 Thus, Adderall became even more prevalent as a mechanism to treat this disease.
-As with many prescription substances, though, there became an epidemic of misuse.
-Research shows there are many long term effects of Adderall abuse and addiction.
+However, as with many prescription substances, there became an epidemic of misuse.
+Research shows there are many long-term effects of Adderall abuse and addiction.
 If you are looking for an Adderall addiction treatment center, Memphis Recovery Centers can help.

 Some prescription drugs are safe to use for some time under a controlled dosage.
 The FDA originally approved Adderall to treat ADHD in children and teens.
-Over the last several years, physicians have begun using the prescription drug to treat adults with ADHD, as well as prescribing Adderall to patients with narcolepsy or as a weight-loss aid.
-The FDA is still researching some dosages of the medication for use in adults.
-However, the question is: are there long term side effects of Adderall?
-The American Addiction Center states that the long term effects of Adderall include:
+Over the last several years, physicians have begun using the prescription drug to treat adults with ADHD and prescribing Adderall to patients with narcolepsy or as a weight-loss aid.
+The FDA is still researching some dosages of the medication for adults.
+However, the question is: are there long-term side effects of Adderall?
+The American Addiction Center states that Adderall effects include:

 - Other difficulties may include loss of motor control and coordination, stomach pain, shortness of breath, tremors, heart palpitations, and psychosis.

-- The longer the drug is used, and the more you take, the higher the long term side effects are of Adderall.
+- The longer the drug is used, and the more you take, the higher the long-term side effects of Adderall.

 Studies show that Adderall is an addicting drug.
 Experts advise that a long-term inpatient treatment center is the best course of action.
 This will equip you for life outside the safe walls of the center and help prevent relapses.
 Understanding your disease and the situations you may encounter that trigger drug use is imperative.
 A controlled withdrawal will help you face recovery safely.

 Memphis Recovery Centers offers an individualized treatment center.
 We focus on treating your specific issue in a way that works for you.
 As a non-profit center, we often work outside the realm of insurance coverage.
 We want you to stay as long as you need, not what the insurance company says you need.
-We CARE about our clients and want to make sure they receive the treatment necessary to be successful in recovery.
+We care about our clients and want to ensure they receive the treatment necessary to succeed in recovery.
 Some other therapy services we offer are:

-Memphis Recovery Centers can help you overcome your Adderall addiction.
-Our friendly, compassionate team of therapists and professionals will help you get on the road to recovery.
-Give us a call today at 866.304.8254 to get started on your journey to a drug-free life.
+At Memphis Recovery Centers, our friendly and knowledgeable staff is standing by to help you overcome your Adderall addiction.
+Our therapists and professionals will help you determine which of our therapy options would be best for you and get you on the road to recovery from Adderall addiction.
+Fill out our online contact form or give us a call today at 901-272-7751 to get started on your journey to a drug-free life.